 There are many reasons why we tend to slow down and become sedentary with age.
 It may be due to health problems, weight or pain issues, or simply fear of falling and breaking a bone.
 Perhaps you think exercising simply isn’t for you.
 If you feel this way, you aren’t alone, but as you grow older, an active lifestyle becomes even more important for your health.
 Exercising doesn’t have to involve intense training.
 It simply can be more movement throughout your day to help get your blood flowing.

 Being more active can help boost your energy, maintain your independence, protect your heart and manage symptoms of illness or pain, as well as your weight.
 Regular exercise is also good for your mood and mind.
-At Friendship Village Columbus, we encourage our residents to experience health and wellness.
+Friendship Village Columbus is an active senior living community and we encourage our residents to experience health and wellness.
 As a matter of fact, we have an entire Living Well series that encourages you to plan, live and love your retirement through spiritual health, financial security and wellness as a whole.
 We believe these areas are all part of helping our residents to live well-balanced, happy and healthy lives.

 As we age, our bodies and minds change